evoasm/evoasm.rb/README.md

 *Awasm* is an AIMGP (*Automatic Induction of Machine code by Genetic Programming*) engine.

 You give it a set of examples, that is, several input/output pairs, that describe the a program's behavior.
-It will then, try to come up with a short program (in the form of machine code) that follows your specification, by means of genetic programming.
+It will then try to come up with a short program (in the form of machine code) that follows your specification, by means of genetic programming.

 Currently, the only supported architecture is **x86_64**.

 ## Installation